Health Services Administration Bachelor of Science

 In order to meet the Program Objectives, students are assessed throughout the program on their abilities to meet the following Program Learning Outcomes:

-- Demonstrate an understanding of administrative and managerial theories and practices as they pertain to strategic planning and problem-solving across the healthcare continuum.
+- Identify administrative and managerial theories and practices as they pertain to strategic planning and problem-solving across the healthcare continuum.

 - Use problem-solving methodology including process-engineering and case analysis to evaluate and critique various issues related to managerial epidemiology as well as social, economic, technological, and public policy aspects of healthcare administration.